1.6.4. Authentication Policies#

 • Scope: You need to set this to authentication.

-• Realm: One realm, a comma seperated list of realms or ‘*’.
+• Realm: A single realm, a comma-separated list of realms or ‘*’.

 • Action: disable_on_authentication_exceed.